YasuakiHonda/GaloisGroupSolver/README.md

 **Stage3.mac, Stage4.mac** These files contain a function:
 + *StageInfo* structure to be used for reduction of Galois group and radical extension of coefficient field
-+ *Stage()* accepts two normal subgroups in a composition series in neibor and computes a radical definition and a minimul polynomial of V in the extended field.
++ *Stage()* accepts two normal subgroups in a composition series in neighbor and computes a radical definition and a minimul polynomial of V in the extended field.

-Stage3.mac uses an algorith briefly described in the Galois paper and further developed by [1], [2] and [3].
+Stage3.mac uses an algorithm briefly described in the Galois paper and further developed by [1], [2] and [3].
 Stage4.mac uses the same computation done using Grobner basis package in Maxima.

 **Verify.mac** This file is for computing numerical values of radicals and solutions represented as radicals.
 + *NumericRadicalEnv()* computes all possible combinations of numeric values of radicals.
 If condition is given, check and filter out any inappropritate combinations.
 Conditions can be computed only with Stage4.mac.